Apratim08/Cleanomatics-Coding-Assessment/README.md

 ```

 This is handy if you already have a process running on port 8000 or if you need to bind to a more public network interface (typically useful **if you want to connect to the server from other devices on your network**, like a mobile phone).

-### Poke around

-You may not need to make any changes to the server code for your assignment, but it doesn't hurt to read the code and try making some changes.
-Since you're using version control, you can always reset the server code if you break anything!
-Make sure to stop and restart the server each time you make changes.

 I've written some code comments to point out various Express features that control the server's behavior.